monicatk/GazeTheWeb/README.md

 # GazeTheWeb
-Software developed by University of Koblenz Landau in the content of the project H2020-MAMEM, for operating a web browser using eye-tracking.
+Software developed by Institute for Web Science and Technologies at University of Koblenz Landau in the context of the project H2020-MAMEM, for accessing the web using eye-tracking.